ipcampbell12/work_prereg_ui/README.md

 ```

-5) You will usse "npm run" for all the clasp commands (make sure you do npm run glogin at some point too)
+5) You will usse "npm run" for all the clasp commands (make sure you do npm run glogin at some point too).
 6) Run npm run gcreate to create a new project
 ```
 npm run gcreate